 Do you print on fabrics?
 Or maybe you plan on trying?
-Choosing the technique of printing on a sewing fabric is a key issue if the effect is to please the eye and be durable.
+Choosing one from the available fabric printing methods can be tricky but is a key issue if the effect is to please the eye and be durable.

 Fabric printing seems to be surrounded by many “myths and legends”.
-Our clients often have problems with understanding and choosing the right method, which has a colossal effect on the final result of their work.
+Our clients often have problems with understanding and choosing the right method of fabric printing, which has a colossal effect on the final result of their work.
 Whether your project turns out exactly as you planned depends on the choice of the right printing method, medium and type of dye.
-Since we have not found a comprehensive and substantive summary anywhere on the Internet, we decided to collect everything in one place.
+Since we have not found a comprehensive and substantive summary of types of printing anywhere on the Internet, we decided to collect everything in one place.
 We really hope that we will make your choice much easier!

-Division into analogue and digital printing is the basic way of categorisation of the printing methods.
+Division into analogue and digital fabric printing methods is the basic way of categorisation of the printing methods.
 Below, we will try to explain different methods and their characteristic features.

 Analogue printing – screen printing